 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-:
+Devika Bagchi: The adipose tissues isolated using this protocol can be used for a wide variety of experimental endpoints, including histological evaluation and molecular studies, including gene and protein expression.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera